-Another great meal in Brno, and the farthest thing from traditional Czech food we ate, was a high end sushi and Japanese inspired meal at Koishi.
+Another great meal in Brno, and the farthest thing from traditional Czech food we ate, was a high-end sushi and Japanese inspired meal at Koishi.
 Just watching the sushi chef prepare a platter for us made me feel I was light years away from the Czech Republic, even though the meal was paired with Czech wines.

 Back in Prague, we tried an amazingly creamy foie gras at Manes Restaurant, with a view over the Vlatva River.
-They also served a duck crown, or essentially, an entire duck, carved table side, on a wheeled cart.
+They also served a duck crown, or essentially, an entire duck, carved tableside, on a wheeled cart.
 This could be one of the most elaborate dishes and some of the best Czech food in Prague.
 Even if it is not an every day Czech dish.

-Although not at the level of London, New York, or San Francisco, the Czech chefs we met are making great strides, and offering high end international and Czech cuisine at very reasonable prices.
+Although not at the level of London, New York, or San Francisco, the Czech chefs we met are making great strides and offering high end international and Czech cuisine at very reasonable prices.
 It’s definitely worth it to step away from the traditional Czech food and indulge in a tasting menu or two when traveling and eating in the Czech Republic.

 Learn how to cook Czech desserts and Czech pastry: Kaffeehaus: Exquisite Desserts from the Classic Cafés

-To whet your appetite even more, check out our YouTube Video on Czech Food – What Czechs Eat:
+Check out our YouTube Video on Czech Food – What Czechs Eat: